BOTANICAL REFERENCE

 (Symphytum officinale)

+Anti-inflammatory (reduces swelling).
 Commonly used in topical treatments for bruises, sprains, aches, and pains.

 Do not use internally – can be toxic to the liver if ingested in large amounts.
 Do not take with medications that induce liver enzymes, including St. John’s Wort and Schisandra, as well as epilepsy medication.
 Consult your medical professional before use.
+Avoid if pregnant or breastfeeding.

 Cramp Bark